shammy8/fresh/README.md

   - [x] Add verification for storedIn length
 - [ ] Handle errors to do with promises and observables
 - [x] Hints for how to add storage
+- [ ] Add name/id to input fields.
+Take a look at the autocomplete attribute
 - [x] Change to PWA
 - [x] Add a version number
 - [ ] Deploy to Firebase hosting